danielmhair/Angular2Goodies/README.md

 This action will look-up the file and serve it, if it exists.

-The folder structure would be as follows
+## 3. Folder structure would be as follows
 ```
 src                                             # Angular Files used to develop the app
 dist                                            # Files that `ng build` creates for your Angular App